AishTron7/ADG_companion_app/README.md

 * The projects list currently contains "Website for Kasturba Hospital" project further different projects can be added in this list.
 * Please note that there is still scope of work in the gallery UI section and the members list needs to be filled.
-Note: This work is part of my task phase for ADG :)
+* This work is part of my task phase for ADG :)